Click4Assistance UK Live Chat Software

 Skip to main content

-We have commenced Bus lane enforcement by Automatic Number Plate Recognition (ANPR) cameras in the Chester area as of August 2019.
-If you drive illegally in a bus lane then you may receive a Penalty Charge Notice (PCN).
-Warning notices were issued for the first four weeks.
+In August 2019 we commenced bus lane enforcement by approved Automatic Number Plate Recognition (ANPR) cameras in the Chester area.
+If you drive illegally in a bus lane, then you may receive a Penalty Charge Notice (PCN).

 This guidance provides answers to some of the most frequently asked questions relating to bus lanes and ANPR Enforcement covering the issue of PCNs and the appeals process.